Shaf8808/PP4-news-site/README.md

 <img src="./docs/readme_images/logout-page.jpg">

-Django allauth was installed and used to create the register, log out and log in functionality for my website.
-I have changed the login templates of Django Allauth (login, signup html files etc.) to improve UI and inherit styling of my own templates and css.
+Django allauth was installed and used to create the register, log out and login functionality for my website.
+I have changed the login templates of Django Allauth (login, signup HTML files etc.) to improve UI and inherit the styling of my templates and CSS.

 [Back to top](#table-of-contents)